jlpteaching/ECS154B/lab1/lab1.md

 # Part VI: Feedback

-On the back of the core diagram is a short feedback form.
+The second page of the [blank circuit diagram](./lab1-written.pdf) discussed [above](#part-ii-draw-a-diagram-for-implementing-r-type-instructions) contains a short feedback form.
 This the first time we have used these assignments, so we are soliciting feedback to improve them for future quarters.
+You will submit this together with your completed circuit diagram.

 Filling out the feedback is worth 10% of your grade on the assignment.
-There are no wrong answers, so as long as you have completed the form you will receive the points.
+There are no wrong answers, so as long as you have completed the form, you will receive the points.
 (Note: The more detailed feedback you give the better we can improve the assignments.)

 # Submission

 **Warning**: read the submission instructions carefully.
 Failure to adhere to the instructions will result in a loss of points.

+There are two different assignments on Gradescope that will be open for the duration of the assignment.
+One of them is for the code you've written for this lab, and the other is for the [circuit diagram and feedback form](./lab1-written.pdf).

+## Code portion

-Describe how to submit to gradescope here.
+Describe how to submit the code portion to Gradescope here.
 <I think we want them to upload just the files they touched (`components/alu-control.scala`, and `single-cycle/cpu.scala`).
 We need to figure out how to get these files in the right places.>

+## Written portion

-Also talk about how to upload the filled out diagram and the feedback form to gradescope.
+Submit your filled circuit diagram and feedback form on the (Lab 1 - Written)[https://www.gradescope.com/courses/35106/assignments/141816] assignment on Gradescope.
+Make sure to upload the files the same way they were given to you: circuit diagram first, feedback form second, both in landscape orientation with the correct side up (so not upside down).
+(Gradescope *should* let you know what we're expecting, but we're not entirely sure.)

-Gradescope provides students with a [great overview of how to upload paper assignments in their help section](http://gradescope-static-assets.s3-us-west-2.amazonaws.com/help/submitting_hw_guide.pdf).
+Gradescope provides a great overview of how to upload paper assignments [in their help section](http://gradescope-static-assets.s3-us-west-2.amazonaws.com/help/submitting_hw_guide.pdf).
+Using an actual scanner (either on campus through the computer labs or your own) will give the best quality, but your phone will also work as long as you're careful in taking the pictures.

 ## Academic misconduct reminder